 Read more: Can You Upgrade with Miles After Buying a Flight?

 Tips for Maximizing the Value of Delta SkyMiles

 We’ve gone through a few things to avoid when it comes to using your SkyMiles, so let’s talk about some ways in which you can maximize the value of your SkyMiles.

 We can’t stress this enough.
 There is no better way to maximize the value of Delta SkyMiles than by booking a Delta SkyMiles flash sale.

-When Delta implemented dynamic award pricing back in 2016, that came with a big downside – unpredictable rates that can swing drastically day by day, and often 250,000 SkyMiles or more to fly business class as discussed above.
-But there’s a major upside for travelers: Delta is now untethered to also cut award rates even lower, too.
+When Delta implemented dynamic award pricing back in 2016, that came with a big downside: Unpredictable rates that can swing drastically day by day, and often 250,000 SkyMiles or much more to fly business class as previously discussed.
+But, there’s a major upside for travelers: Delta now has the freedom to cut award rates even lower, too.

-That gives Delta the freedom to cut award rates however it sees fit.
-Call them SkyMiles flash sales or SkyMiles deals – call them whatever you want.
-They can be amazing.
+Call them SkyMiles flash sales or SkyMiles deals, whatever you want – they can be amazing.
 Sometimes it’s an easy way to save a few thousand SkyMiles on a trip.
 Other times, you’ll save 50% of your miles or more, making it easily the cheapest way to travel with miles.
 Like SkyMiles themselves, the deals vary greatly.
 Oftentimes, they are unrelated to the cash price of the same flight so you can get serious value out of your SkyMiles.

-Recently, we’ve found some of the best-ever SkyMiles flash sales with deeply discounted rates to Hawaii, Alaska, Mexico, Europe, Puerto Rico, Costa Rica, and beyond.
-Here’s a small sample of the best recent deals we’ve found.
+We’ve found some of the best-ever SkyMiles flash sales with deeply discounted rates to Hawaii, Alaska, Mexico, Europe, Puerto Rico, Costa Rica, and beyond.
+Here’s a small sample of the best deals we’ve found.